luumen/hatchfi-sdk-js/README.md

 - Gemini
 - Coinbase

+### Create a Hatchfi Project

+In order to get your credentials, you'll need to navigaste to the [Hatchfi Dashboard](https://app.hatchfi.co/sign-up) and create an account and then a project.

+When creating a project, you'll be present with your credentials:

+- `ClientId` - Unique to your project
+- `APIKey` - The key that's used as an access point for your application
+- `SecretKey` - The private key with authorizes calls to your data

+### Did you find a bug?

+If you find a bug or security issue, please reach out to the team at support@luumen.io

 > This readme is a work in progress - please navigate to the [Hatchfi Docs](https://docs.hatchfi.co) for instructions on how to use our SDK.